KacemiBadr/KacemiBadr.github.io/tabs/about.md

 - Embedded Linux
 - hardware / software dependencies

-Do not hesitate to contact me personally for further information.
+For further information do not hesitate to contact me via email (by clicking on the first page icon)